longjoel/ultimate-homebrew/extensions/ultimate-homebrew-gba-tools/README.md

-# ultimate-homebrew-gba README
+# ultimate-homebrew-gba-tools README

-This is the README for your extension "ultimate-homebrew-gba".
+This is the README for your extension "ultimate-homebrew-gba-tools".
 After writing up a brief description, we recommend including the following sections.

 ## Features